 This spring, we spent two months in a wonderful Paris apartment that didn’t cost us a thing.
 It was a home swap.
 While we enjoyed our hosts’ Paris apartment, they stayed in our suburban Marin County home.

 That was a wonderful match, one of our most successful home exchanges.
 Some of the others…not so great.
 We’ve stayed in places that were so cluttered we couldn’t put anything down, and in others with no comfortable place to sit and only one dented pan to cook with.
 One exchange home had a bed so narrow that my husband and I took turns sleeping on a somewhat lumpy sofa.

-But doing something over and over again gives you the chance to learn.
-With each exchange, we discover more about what it takes to avoid a mismatched home swap.
+But doing something over and over again helps you learn.
+With each exchange, we become better at preventing a mismatched home swap.

 Tip #1.
 Decide what’s important to you

 No matter how carefully you plan, no home swap will be perfect.
 Experienced home exchangers agree that flexibility is key.